 - Note that the maximum amount of cashback awarded per transaction is S$30.
 This translates to S$600 and S$3000 per transaction for your core and non-core categories respectively.
 If your transaction exceed the quantum, you may want to break up your transaction into separate receipts and payments to qualify for more cashback.

-In reality, the ANZ Optimum World MasterCard Credit Card is a fantastic credit card as long as one is a “heavy” user of any of the four categories.
+Unfortunately, unlike other travel credit cards, there are no travel rewards nor travel insurance for the ANZ Optimum MasterCard.
+However, the ANZ Optimum World MasterCard Credit Card is a fantastic credit card as long as one is a “heavy” user of any of the four categories.
 For instance, a parent with a large family may find the 5% cash rebate on groceries very useful.
 Heartland Boy also thinks that readers can be creative and utilise a suite of credit cards to leverage on their respective strengths.
 For instance, Heartland Boy uses the ANZ Optimum World MasterCard Credit Card to book air tickets and the OCBC 365 Credit Card to pay for bills at restaurants.

 P.S.
 Related Post [Shopback: Save On Online Shopping With Cashback And More!]